 Approximately one in 10 women suffer from endometriosis: a condition that causes severe pelvic pain and is one of the leading causes of infertility.

 Despite its prevalence, endometriosis is rarely talked about.
-March is endometriosis awareness month, and we asked the providers of Kettering Reproductive Medicine to shine some light on the condition.
+March is endometriosis awareness month.

 What is endometriosis?

 The lining of the uterus is called the endometrium.
 In a typical menstrual cycle, the endometrium thickens every month in preparation for an embryo to implant.
 If a fertilized egg does not develop and implant into the lining, the tissue and cells making up the endometrium are shed during menstruation.

 “When endometrial cells or tissues migrate outside of the uterus and attach and grow on other organs in the pelvis, it is known as endometriosis,” says reproductive endocrinologist Joe Karnitis, MD.
 “This abnormal tissue growth can cause severe pain and infertility.”